 Areas of Research

 My research interests focus on sport movement and technique evaluation for athletes with and without disabilities.
 Specifically, I study how athletes can improve their performance through optimizing their biomechanics, and what biomechanical factors contribute to or explain their sports injuries.
-My recent project involves correcting basic movement patterns such as stepping, squatting and rolling with the goal of improving the running mechanics of competitive runners.
+My work is interdisciplinary as I work closely and publish with certified athletic trainers and sport performance coaches as well as students in our undergraduate and graduate programs.
+My recent projects involve (1) correcting fundamental movement patterns such as stepping, squatting and rolling with the goal of improving the running mechanics of competitive runners, (2) optimizing jumping and running performance in professional American football players, and (3) identifying risk factors for musculoskeletal injury in NSU’s athletes.
 I am a member of NSU’s Sports Medicine Interdisciplinary Team where I support our student-athletes by collecting data and producing research related to injury prevention.

 Recent Peer-Reviewed Publications